PrestaShop/docs/src/content/1.7/basics/installation/configuration.md

 When in production mode, `$smarty->force_compile` must be set to `false`, as it will give a 30% boost to your page load time.

-On the other hand, when editing a `.tpl` file, you must delete the `/tools/smarty/compile` folder (except the `index.php` file) in order to see your changes applied.
+On the other hand, when editing a `.tpl` file, you must delete the `/var/cache/(dev|prod)/smarty/compile` folder (except the `index.php` file) in order to see your changes applied or clear cache directly from Back-Office.

 Note that this setting can be made directly from the back office, in the “Performance” page under the “Advanced parameters” menu.

+### parameters.php

+This file contains some of important settings such as database connection details and caching mechanism.
+If you change something in this file, make sure to delete cache files manually from `/var/cache/(dev|prod)` folder.

 ## Disable the Back-Office token protection